 Parents have been trying to teach kids about money in clever ways for ages.
 Take the old standby: allowance.
-I remember doing chores around the house to earn my weekly allowance as a kid, and now that I’m an adult those early money lessons have come in handy.
+I remember doing chores around the house to earn my weekly allowance as a kid.
+Now that I’m an adult, those early money lessons have come in handy.

 When you’re an adult, any stock that performs well is exciting.
 Kids tend to care more about brands they recognize than return on investment — so when you pick investments for them, pick from companies that make or sell what they’re into.
-RankingTheBrands.com has a list of Kids’ Top 100 Most Loved Brands to give you some ideas.
 For example:

 - Your kid loves video games?
 Nintendo (NTDOY) is a publicly traded company.